12kharris/Coastside-Relocations/README.md

   - The landing page features a brief sentence in a banner for the goal of the company so it is clear to a user what the company does.
   - The landing page also features images and titles of the properties which the company is advertising for people to stay in.
 The design is responsive so the images will be displayed appropriately on various screen sizes.
 There are also buttons which the user can click to get more information on the property.
-  - There ia a short 'About Us' paragraph providing more detail on what the company can offer for a user.
+  - There is a short 'About Us' paragraph providing more detail on what the company can offer for a user.
   - Finally on the landing page there is an audio clip which a user can interact with to play sea sounds to get them in the mood for a seaside holiday.
   - [IMAGE OF LANDING PAGE]